bunto/bunto/site/_docs/posts.md

 ### Creating Post Files

 To create a new post, all you need to do is create a new file in the `_posts` directory.
 How you name files in this folder is important.
-Jekyll requires blog post files to be named according to the following format:
+Bunto requires blog post files to be named according to the following format:

 {% highlight bash %}